- Get Started

 Gaming & Internet TV Devices

-The University of Dayton supports online gaming and Internet TV devices on the residential wired network - residence halls and neighborhoods.
-You need to register your device's MAC address with us for it to work on the UD network.
+The University of Dayton supports online gaming and Internet TV devices on both the residential wired and wireless networks in the residence halls and neighborhoods.
+You need to register your device's MAC address for it to work on the UD network.

 To register your device:

-- Enter the WIRED MAC address of your console.
-See the instructions below for locating the MAC address.
+- Enter the MAC address of your device into the registration site

 Locating Device MAC Addresses